danimtz/RendererGoBrrr/README.md

 # SoftwareRendererGoBrrr
-Writing a software renderer for learning purposes.
-And yes acronym for the project is SRGB which is a completely unrelated thing.
+Writing a software renderer to get an understanding of how 3D computer graphics and low level graphic API such as OpenGL, DirectX and VUlkan work at a very basic level.
+The renderer uses SDL2 for hardware abstraction and stbimage for image loading, the rest of the engine has been written from scratch for learning purposes.
--Note: when downloading repo, SDL2.dll in SDL2\lib\x64 must be copied to working folder inside bin (bin\Release-x64 or Debug-x64)
+-Build system using premake soon to be added

 ## **CURRENT FEATURES**